rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 <module 'pandas' (ModuleAccelerator(fast=cudf, slow=pandas))>
 ```

-## Does this work with third-party libraries?
+## Does it work with third-party libraries?

-While we do not guarantee `cudf.pandas` will work with every external library, we
-do actively test compatibility with many popular third-party libraries that
+`cudf.pandas` is tested with numerous popular third-party libraries.
-operate on pandas objects. cudf.pandas will not only work but will
-accelerate pandas operations within these libraries.
+`cudf.pandas` will not only work but will accelerate pandas operations

-As part of our CI/CD system, we currently test compatibility with the
+within these libraries.
+As part of our CI/CD system, we currently test
-following Python libraries:
+common interactions with the following Python libraries:

 | Library          | Status |
 |------------------|--------|